shkutkov/SMGenerator/README.md

 | EXTCoroutine | 0.039936 | 0.116216 | 0.003566 |
 | Without generator| 0.002214 | 0.010248 |0.001619|

-As you can see SMGenerator both synchronous and asynchrous version are loosers in this synthetic test.
+As you can see SMGenerator both synchronous and asynchrous version are losers in this synthetic test.

 #### Test #2: Printing numbers from 1 to 1000 to the console